yongjinkai/Transcription-Service/README.md

 Source code is separated into 2 folders: frontend and backend.
 Audio_samples folder included in backend folder for testing purposes.
 Architecture.pdf is to describe service components.

 ## Initial Docker configuration
+The app is intended to be ran in a Docker container.
+However, if all the required modules are installed, one may run it without Docker.
 Inside the backend folder, perform the following:

 1. Build backend docker image with the name transcribe-be (or any other name):